 1) A Microphone - A microphone is the most important piece of equipment to purchase as it will be responsible for capturing the nuance of your voice as accurately as possible and providing your clients with a clean final product.
 However, as a beginner and individual (not a studio), you have a lot more flexibility in picking an inexpensive beginner mic that will allow you to get started without making any major financial commitments.

 My recommendation for a beginner microphone will always be a USB condenser microphone.
 All this means is that your mic will connect directly to your computer via a USB cable (without having to buy a separate audio interface) and the microphone design itself lends to a crisp and clean final product.
 Condensers are more delicate, but highly precise and responsive to subtle changes in sound.

 Here is a list of a few good choices to start with.
 I used the Samson C01U for over 3-4 years and recorded for a number of games and projects, including Deus Ex and Heroes of Newerth.
-The Audio Technica is a great starter mic if you can afford it, and the Yeti is a solid option that will last through a nuclear winter if you need something portable!
+The Audio Technica is a great starter mic if you can afford it, and the Yeti is a solid option (not to mention how it will last through a nuclear winter!) if you need something portable!

 2) A Digital Audio Workstation (DAW) - DAWs tend to look and sound more intimidating than they actually are.
 A DAW is simply a program capable of recording and editing the audio you'll be recording with your mic.
 There are a few functions you'll be using your DAW for and I'll cover that more in a later article.